mlavi/hugo/content/post/container-infrastructure-strategy.md

 * your system administrators might take care of the base OS,
 * your network team might address firewall and networking concerns,
-* your server developer team might take care of the server runtime and dependencies,
+* your server developer team might take care of the server run time and dependencies,
 * your DevOps team could address configuration, etc.
 * your developers address the application and dependencies.